MarkMichon1/BitGlitter-Python/README.md

 `attempt_metadata_decrypt(stream_sha256)` will attempt to decrypt the metadata from your read stream (if it is encrypted with file masking enabled), using your supplied decryption parameters (decryption key, scrypt N, scrypt R, scrypt P).
-Returns a dictionary object explaining the result.
+Returns a dictionary object with the decoded metadata; if there is any error, it will return a brief explanation.

 `return_stream_manifest(stream_sha256, return_as_json=False)` Returns an overview of all files included in the given stream, as well as their file size, and SHA-256 hash.
 Nested directory structures (if applicable) and file data are